Anatomy of a Truly Rock Solid Loft Bed

 (From the "MC" in MC Woodworks)

-As you might expect, I’ve done my share of
+As you might imagine, I've done my research when

 structure; one that a fair handyperson can build in